How to address violence in the news with your students.

-Similar to other spreadsheet/graphing programs, CODAP allows students to create datasets and investigate relationships by dragging different "cases" and "attributes" to each axis on a graph.
-CODAP provides some sample sets to get started and introduces users to what type of investigations are possible.
+Similar to other spreadsheet/graphing programs, CODAP allows students to create data sets and investigate relationships by dragging different "cases" and "attributes" to each axis on a graph.
+CODAP provides some sample sets to get started and introduces users to the type of investigations that are possible.
 Teachers or students can input their own data collected from experiments in real-world settings or import data from Google Drive or a local file, making it much easier to share a single set of data with the whole class.

 Users can quickly change the data being compared by simply clicking and dragging the headings to the desired axis.
 There's also the ability to include sliders that let students dynamically change the data to see what effect it has on what they're studying.
 Students can export their images and graphs to include in projects and presentations for assessment, and CODAP files can be stored locally or saved directly to Google Drive for sharing and collaboration.